JoostvDoorn/commoncrawl-examples/README.md

  * [org.commoncrawl.examples.ExampleTextWordCount](https://github.com/norvigaward/commoncrawl-examples/blob/master/src/java/org/commoncrawl/examples/ExampleTextWordCount.java)
    - An example showing how to use the Common Crawl 'textData' files to efficiently work with Common Crawl corpus text content.

+### Build and package the examples

+From within the commoncrawl-examples directory, run:

+    $ ant

 ### Running the MapReduce examples